jwmacd/STAR/README.md

 This project is based on [I2VGen-XL](https://github.com/ali-vilab/VGen), [VEnhancer](https://github.com/Vchitect/VEnhancer) and [CogVideoX](https://github.com/THUDM/CogVideo).
 Thanks for their awesome works.

-## 📧 Contact
-If you have any inquiries, please don't hesitate to reach out via email at `ruixie0097@gmail.com`

 ## 🎓Citations
 If our project helps your research or work, please consider citing our paper: